armory/docs/content/en/borealis/Reference/ref-deployment-file.md

 ### `strategies.<strategyName>`

 The name you assign to the strategy.
 Use this name for `targets.<targetName>.strategy`.
-You can define multiple stragies, so make sure to use a unique descriptive name for each.
+You can define multiple strategies, so make sure to use a unique descriptive name for each.

 For example, this snippet names the strategy `canary-wait-til-approved`: